gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 - Adjunct Professor at the Scientific Computing Department - [Center of Informatics](http://www.ci.ufpb.br)
 - Researcher and co-manager at the [TRIL Lab](https://tril.ci.ufpb.br)
 - Member of the [Brazilian Society of Mechanical Sciences and Engineering](http://www.abcm.org.br)
+- Member of the Structuring Teaching Nucleus of the Undergraduate Program in Data Science and Artificial Intelligence (CI/UFPB)

 #### Previous roles

-- Director of Promotion and Academic-Scientific Actions - [International Cooperation Office](http://ufpb.br/acieng) (Feb 2022 - Dec 2022)
+- Director of Promotion and Academic-Scientific Actions at the UFPB's [International Cooperation Office](http://ufpb.br/acieng) (Feb 2022 - Dec 2022)

 ### Education